Williamllq/sri-lanka-hotel/README.md

 - Fare calculation based on actual driving distance
 - Easy booking process for transportation services
 - Responsive design for all devices
+- Optimized "Discover Sri Lanka" gallery with category filtering and carousel

 ## Technologies